|

 We propose a new method to capture changes in hedge funds' exposures to

-risk factors, exploiting information from relatively high frequency conditioning
+risk factors, exploiting information from relatively high frequency

-fund risk exposures vary significantly across and within months, and that capturing within-month variation is more
+evidence that hedge fund risk exposures vary significantly across and within months, and that capturing

-important for hedge funds than mutual funds.
-We consider different within-month
+within-month variation is more important for hedge funds than mutual funds.
+We

-risk exposures.
-We also find that changes in portfolio allocations, rather than
+day-of-the-month variation in risk exposures.
+We also find that changes in

-changes in the risk exposures of the underlying assets, are the main drivers of
+portfolio allocations, rather than changes in the risk exposures of the

-hedge funds' risk exposure variation.
+underlying assets, are the main drivers of hedge funds' risk exposure

 Keywords: beta, time-varying risk, performance